PREBIOTICS AND PROBIOTICS

 |

-Time to read 3 min
+Time to read 5 min

-Research shows that an imbalance in the microbiota can trigger various reactions such as redness, sensitivity or blemishes.
+Research shows that an imbalance in the microbiota can trigger various reactions such as redness, sensitivity, or blemishes.
 Conversely, a balanced skin flora strengthens the skin's natural barrier and promotes its regeneration.

-Overuse of harsh cleansers or antibacterial solutions alters the skin's natural pH.
+Excessive use of harsh cleansers or antibacterial solutions alters the skin's natural pH.
 This chemical imbalance disrupts the composition of protective microbial populations.

-Stress, unbalanced diet and lack of sleep also affect the stability of this living barrier.
+Stress , an unbalanced diet and lack of sleep also affect the stability of this living barrier.

 A concrete example: during a period of prolonged anxiety, excessive production of cortisol disrupts the renewal of beneficial bacteria and promotes the appearance of skin inflammation.

-Clinical tests demonstrate the remarkable effectiveness of Demain beauty formulas.
+Clinical tests demonstrate the remarkable effectiveness of Demain Beauty formulas.
 Users notice a visible reduction in redness after 14 days of use, with more comfortable and soothed skin.

 The skin barrier is naturally strengthened, while the complexion becomes more luminous.